featherbear/UNSW-DART1130/site/content/post/artists.md

 Simon has several long-exposure photo series that make use of both stationary and moving objects to freeze certain objects; creating a layering between foreground and background

 ![](/uploads/snipaste_2021-01-26_17-32-43.png)

+# Sara Oscar

+Uses the idea of mirrors to displace what is in the foreground - revealing another perspective of the environment through the camera